 Are you an actor looking for a new direction for your talents?
 Or are you hoping to pursue a career with your voice?
-As a sought-after director, voice over artist and actor, Trine understands intimately how to give voice to characters and make personalities come alive:
+As a sought-after teacher, director and performer, Trine understands intimately how to create interesting characters with voices that come alive:

 - Voice over coaching and workshops

 - Voice over training for video games utilizing the Game Immersive Voice Recording (GIVR) methodology

 - Workshops combining the GIVR method with Performance Capture